rohanza/django-serializers/README.md

 the maximum depth has been reached, or recursion occurs.
 `related_field` can be applied to `OneToOneField`, `ForeignKey`, `ManyToManyField`, or any of their corrosponding reverse managers.
-Default is `ModelPKField`.
+Default is `PrimaryKeyRelatedField`.

 model_fields
 ------------

-A list of model field types that should be serialized.
-Available options are:
+A list of model field types that should be serialized by default.
-'pk', 'fields', 'many_to_many', 'local_fields', 'local_many_to_many'.
+Available options are: 'pk', 'fields', 'many_to_many', 'local_fields', 'local_many_to_many'.
 The default value is ('pk', 'fields', 'many_to_many').

-The DumpDataSerializer uses a different set of fields, in order to correctly deal with model inheritance.
+Note that the DumpDataSerializer uses a slightly different set of fields, in order to correctly deal with it's particular requirements.

 Field methods
 =============